Credit cards with free airport lounge access

 How do credit cards with free airport lounge passes work?

-A credit card which has an airport lounge pass allows you to access exclusive waiting rooms at the airport, where you can relax in comfort before your flights.
+A credit card with an airport lounge pass allows you to access exclusive waiting rooms at the airport, where you can relax in comfort before your flights.
 These lounges typically offer amenities such as Wi-Fi, food and beverages, premium seating, and even beds and showers at select locations.

 Most cards that offer complimentary airport lounge access come with a limited number of passes per year, and some may provide lounge passes as an introductory benefit.
 Depending on the type of pass and the card you have, you may be able to bring a guest or grant access to a supplementary cardholder.
-However, you must meet specific requirements, such as spending a certain amount, maintaining a good account standing, or requesting the passes directly from your card provider.
+However, you must usually meet specific requirements, such as spending a certain amount, making all your card repayments on time, or requesting the passes directly from your card provider.

 Common requirements to get airport lounge access with a credit card